-However, if you don’t like dairy products or milk, feel free to leave them out of your diet as it is not a requirement to include them in a vegetarian diet.
+However, if you don’t like dairy products or milk, feel free to leave them out of your diet, as it is not required to include them in a vegetarian diet.

 Milk originates from animals, most commonly cows; however, it is not animal flesh.
 Hence, it is not meat.
-Besides cow’s milk, many people in the United States and other Western nations consume goat’s milk and sheep’s milk.
+Besides cow’s milk, many people in the United States and other Western nations consume goat and sheep’s milk.

-If you’re still concerned or confused, you might consider a vegan diet.
-Vegans do not eat any animal products, such as milk, eggs, or dairy products, like cheese and butter.
+You might consider a vegan diet if you’re still concerned or confused.
+Vegans do not eat animal products like milk, eggs, or dairy products like cheese and butter.

 Why is it Good to Drink Milk on a Vegetarian Diet?

 For vegetarians, milk is a comprehensive source of protein.
-If you’re thinking about going meatless, keep in mind that many plant-based sources of protein are incomplete proteins, meaning you might be missing out on some of the essential building blocks our bodies require.
+If you’re thinking about going meatless, remember that many plant-based protein sources are incomplete, meaning you might miss out on some essential building blocks our bodies require.

-Because real dairy milk is a high-quality and pure protein source, it supplies vegetarians with the entire spectrum of necessary amino acids.
-Protein is required for the body’s health and strength, from muscles to hair and bones to teeth.
+Because natural dairy milk is a high-quality and pure protein source, it supplies vegetarians with the entire spectrum of necessary amino acids.
+Protein is required for the body’s health and strength, from muscles to hair, bones to teeth.

 Americans, per the Dietary Guidelines for Americans, do not consume enough calcium.
-Despite the fact that vegetarians consume 30% more milk than non-vegetarians and consume an additional 150mg of calcium, most vegetarians cannot consume the suggested three daily servings of milk and dairy products.
+Even though vegetarians consume 30% more milk than non-vegetarians and consume an additional 150mg of calcium, most vegetarians cannot consume the suggested three daily servings of milk and dairy products.

-Milk also contains other essential nutrients that vegetarians may find difficult to incorporate into their diet.
+Milk also contains other essential nutrients vegetarians may find challenging to incorporate into their diet.

-Simply put, milk is a quick, tasty, and cost-effective meal option.
-Drinking milk can help you extend your food budget, which is great when high production costs eat away at your food budget.
+Milk is a quick, tasty, and cost-effective meal option.
+Drinking milk can help you extend your food budget, which is excellent when high production costs eat away at your food budget.

-Milk has more nutritional content than almost any other drink you can get for roughly 25 cents a glass.
-B vitamins for energy, protein for muscle mass, vitamin A for a strong immune system, and bone-building minerals like calcium and vitamin D are all found in an 8-ounce glass of milk.
+Milk has more nutritional content than almost any other drink for roughly 25 cents a glass.
+B vitamins for energy, protein for muscle mass, vitamin A for a robust immune system, and bone-building minerals like calcium and vitamin D are all found in an 8-ounce glass of milk.

 What Other Dairy Products Can Vegetarians Eat?

 The recommended amount of dairy for anyone over the age of nine is three servings each day.
-Although a glass of milk (one serving of dairy) provides many necessary nutrients, especially for those adhering to a plant-based diet, there are many different ways to ensure you eat the suggested amount of dairy each day.
+Although a glass of milk (one serving of dairy) provides many necessary nutrients, especially for those adhering to a plant-based diet, there are many ways to ensure you eat the suggested dairy daily.

-The variety of dairy products in a vegetarian diet allows you to use milk and dairy throughout multiple meals.
+A vegetarian diet’s variety of dairy products allows you to use milk and dairy throughout multiple meals.
 These other dairy products also contribute different flavors and textures to food.
-Plus, as we all know, a diet with many options allows for more access and consistency.
+As we all know, a diet with many options allows for more access and consistency.

-If you don’t like milk or just aren’t keen on drinking three glasses per day, there are many other dairy foods you can incorporate into your diet that provide similar nutrients and are still vegetarian-friendly.
+If you don’t like milk or just aren’t keen on drinking three glasses daily, you can incorporate many other dairy foods into your diet that provide similar nutrients and are still vegetarian-friendly.
 The most common sources of dairy include:

 - Heavy cream